 Dr. Jenna Lang spends her days exploring the various means by which microbes rule the world.
 She has worked with Jonathan Eisen since 2006, first as an employee of the DOE Joint Genome Institute, then as a Microbiology PhD student, and now as a permanent fixture in his lab at UC Davis.
 Jenna became hooked on Citizen Science while working with Darlene on Project MERCCURI, and now aims to include a citizen science component in all future research projects.
 For fun, she likes to play poker, at the Bellagio, in her wedding dress.

 Jonathan Brier is citizen science enthusiast from Michigan who enjoys working with Internet connected technologies a little too much.
-He holds a M.S. in Information and specialized in social computing from the University of Michigan School of Information and a B.S. in Media and Communication technologies from Michigan State University.
+He holds a M.S. in Information and specialized in social computing from the University of Michigan School of Information and a B.S. in media and communication technologies from Michigan State University.
 His interest for science began with his continued use of the word “why” for which his father an engineer and mother a teacher took the time to give an explanation that would make any scientist proud.
 Jon’s citizen science passion began with his discovery of the SETI@home distributed computing project after watching the movie Contact.
 This branched to all things citizen science as he learned of more ways science research could harness public participation.
-Outside his day job as a User Experience Researcher at the University of Michigan, he works with GridRepublic on BOINC powered distributed computing projects and scours the Internet for anything and everything related to citizen science.
-He hopes to bring added enthusiasm and expertise to SciStarter.
+Outside his day job as an Assistant Researcher at the University of Michigan, he works with GridRepublic on BOINC powered distributed computing projects and scours the Internet for anything and everything related to citizen science.
+He brings added enthusiasm and information management expertise to SciStarter.

 Director of Space-based citizen science projects